OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/3_Conda_intro_CCB_Rcourse.md

 We will see what conda environments are in a moment.
 The important bit to grasp here is that 'base' is the name of the the default conda environment every time you install conda.
-It contains the very latest version of python and a few basic python packages.
+It contains the latest version of Python and a few basic Python packages.

-**7) Lets add the 'source' and  'conda activate commands to our .bashrc so that conda is automatically activated every time we open a terminal on the cluster**
+**7) Lets add the 'source' and 'conda activate' commands to our .bashrc so that Conda is automatically activated every time we open a terminal on the cluster**

- copy your 'source' commands from step 5 above somewhere so that we can use them again in a minute

     # open your .bashrc in nano
     $ nano ~/.bashrc